W. Meredith Bacon: Early life and career

 Bacon was raised in Upper East Side Manhattan, New York City.
 She knew she was transgender by the age of four, but struggled with feelings of shame.
 At an all-boy Episcopalian boarding school in Connecticut, she became active in theatre and willingly took female roles on stage.
 It was not until reading the book The Transsexual Phenomenon in 1964 that Bacon had a name for her identity.

 Bacon met Lynne Lazier in 1964, while both were students at Colorado College, and they married in 1968.
 In 1972, Bacon told Lynne she was "not a man but a woman."
-The couple remained together until Lynne passed away in 2018, shortly after their 50th wedding anniversary.
+The couple remained together until Lynne died in 2018, shortly after their 50th wedding anniversary.
 Upon moving to Omaha, they built their careers in the collegiate environments and maintain an affectionate, not sexual, relationship.
 The couple were long-time members of All Saints Episcopal Church in Omaha, where Lynne served as deacon.

 Bacon earned a Ph.D. from the University of Denver in 1976.
 That same year, she was hired by UNO as a professor of Soviet politics.
 After publishing criticism of Nikolai Ceausescu, Bacon was declared persona non grata in Romania from 1980 until 1989.

 Transition

 In the late 1990s, Bacon was officially diagnosed with Gender Identity Disorder.
 In 2005, she transitioned from male to female.
-Bacon made her transition public, announcing it at her workplace, at her spouse's workplace, to everyone on their Christmas card list, and in the Omaha World-Herald newspaper.
+Bacon made her transition public, announcing it at her workplace, at her spouse's workplace, to everyone on their Christmas card list, in the Omaha World-Herald newspaper, television news, and People magazine.